ntuyx-iso-desktop-fr/extra/README.md

-## Ports for constructing the community collection
+## Ports for constructing the cli-extra gui-extra collections

 Contributions are welcome.
 If you don't know what it all about, please take the time to read the documentation at http://www.nutyx.org/en/build-package.html